 The central index is available for searching by users of all libraries that subscribe to WorldCat Discovery.
 Searches retrieve results from WorldCat and the central index.
 The e-content that a library makes available to its users depends on its subscriptions to e-content collections.

-The optional remote database searching feature lets libraries also include searches of metadata not included in the central index for WorldCat Discovery Services as part of users' search experience.
+The for-fee remote database searching option lets libraries also include searches of metadata not included in the central index for WorldCat Discovery Services as part of users' search experience.
 When a library implements remote database searching, results from remote content are integrated into a single set of search results along with results from the central index.

 How do libraries begin to use the WorldCat knowledge base?